Shaojun-Dong/NDO/README.md

-This collection of fortran files is aimed at making computing the Neural Density Operators (NDO) for quantum tomography straightforward, simple and fast.
+This collection of FORTRAN files is aimed at trainning the Neural Density Operators (NDO) for quantum tomography straightforward, simple and fast.
 The most important files or  documents are:

 ------------------------------